(Please scroll down for Rich Mossman's Bio, Drum Instructor)

 GWEN'S STORY

 Gwen currently performs in Nashville, TN, with her band "Gwen Holt & The Blue Souls."
-Check them out on YouTube if you like bluesy Americana swamp 'n' soul with a swig of Janis Joplin, a shot of Larkin Poe and Elise LeGrow, and a chaser of sax and harmonica!
+Check them out on YouTube if you like bluesy rock 'n' soul with a swig of Janis Joplin, a shot of Larkin Poe and Elise LeGrow, and a chaser of sax and harmonica!
 Gwen is a singer/songwriter/multi-instrumentalist who grew up in a small town in the foothills of the Rocky Mountains of Western Canada.
 Her parents, grandparents, aunts, and uncles would often jam until the sun came up!
 She learned how to play by ear at those all-night parties.
 She started taking lessons at age 8 and started playing professionally at the age of 16.
 Gwen went on to graduate from Berklee College of Music in Boston.

 After graduation, she moved to Vancouver, BC, Canada performing in blues, pop/rock, and country bands for a decade (bass guitar, guitar, vocals, harmonica, sax, keyboards).
 She worked with artists like Kathi McDonald (backup singer for The Rolling Stones and Ike & Tina Turner) and Kelli Brock (BCCMA Female Vocalist of the Year).
 She co-wrote the national Canadian TV theme song for “Powerplay” with Tony Robertson and The Vaqueros and was runner up for the multi-instrumentalist/background singer for Sara McLachlan's "Solace" Tour.
 She was featured in an award-winning TV commercial for Larrivee Guitars, won the KISS FM Lyric Writing Contest, recorded an album of (unreleased) original songs, and was the assistant recording engineer on punk albums by DOA and Skinny Puppy.

 After relocating to Nashville in the '90s, she toured with Americana artists, including The Rhythm Angels, Colleen McFarland, opening for acts like Jessi Colter, Bush, and Candlebox.
-She toured the Southeast as bassist/vocalist with '80s cover band, Kung Pow, and played sax and sang backups with award-winning blues artists, including Markey Blue, Nick Nixon (ex-Platters), and Eight-o-Five Jive.
+She toured the Southeast as bassist/vocalist with '80s cover band, Kung Pow, and played sax and sang backups with award-winning blues artists, including Markey Blue, Nick Nixon (ex-Platters), and International Blues Competition Finalist Eight-o-Five Jive.
 She fronted a country duo with ex-Charlie Pride steel guitarist, Bill Poe, and performed in Mystery School’s “Mental Warfare” video, which has over 233,000 views.

 Also in the '90s, her radio jingles for AccountNet received heavy rotation on Lightning 100 and over a dozen of her songs have been recorded by independent artists, with "She Ain’t Got Jack" reaching #7 on the Roots Music Chart and #21 on the Top 30 Indie Chart.
 Gwen co-wrote, sang, and played guitar/keys on the Sister Gypsy & The Pirates’ “Illuminate the Game” YouTube video, which has over 40,000 views.
 She had endorsements with Fritter Gig Bags and MikTek and was featured in the Lee Oskar “Harmonicas For Life” ad campaign.
 Gwen's song “Mama Drove the Getaway Car” was picked up as the theme song for an online TV show about female race car drivers called "EmPowered Women.”

 In the '20s, Gwen produced, co-wrote, and played all the instruments on "Maybe If Only" for "Mimi and The Nates", She played sax on Dirty Lenny 's "The Last One" and Natasha Blaine's "I Fall In Love Too Easily."
 As her own artist, she produced, wrote, sang and played all the instruments (except bass) on "Better Keep Your Boots On" and "Extraordinary People" (available on all streaming platforms).
-She currently performs with her band "Gwen Holt & The Blue Souls" (bluesy Americana swamp 'n' soul with a swig of Janis Joplin, a shot of Larkin Poe and Elise LeGrow, and a chaser of sax and harmonica)!
+She currently performs with her band "Gwen Holt & The Blue Souls" (bluesy rock 'n' soul with a swig of Janis Joplin, a shot of Larkin Poe and Elise LeGrow, and a chaser of sax and harmonica)!
 You can see them on YouTube.
 New releases coming soon!